 Eco Housing

-1° We have to be able to build our own houses with easy plans in limited time,
+1° We must be able to build our own houses using simple plans within a limited timeframe.

-3° We need to live in natural but modern and lasting affordable houses with a maximal autonomy regarding heating, water and electricity supply.
+3° We need to live in natural, modern, durable, and affordable homes with maximum autonomy for heating, water, and electricity supply.

 1. the geodesic's dômes.